Who We Are

-In October of 1996, the company’s ownership and leadership was assumed by Chris, filling the role of company president, and Pat as vice president.
+In October of 1996, the company’s ownership and leadership were assumed by Chris, filling the role of company president, and Pat as vice president.
 In 2017, eldest brother Kevin joined the executive management team as chief technology officer.
-Today, following Chris’ passing in 2018, Pat serves the company as president and Kevin as chief operating officer.
+Following Chris’ passing in 2018, Pat serves the company as president and Kevin as chief operating officer.

 - Avision document scanners